michaelruocco/spring-cloud-function/README.md

 ## Running Locally

-To run and test locally you can either run directly from maven.
 The application depends on DynamoDB so in order for it to run successfully you need to have an instance running locally.
 The preferred method for this is to use docker image provded by AWS.
-Assuming you have docker installed and running you can do this by running the following command.
+Assuming you have docker installed and running, you run the application using  the following command.

 ```
 make run
 ```

 This will start up a two docker containers, one running dynamodb and another running the application on port 8080.
+If you want to use a different port on the host machine you can achieve this by editing the port mapping in the docker-compose.yml file.

 Once the server is up and running you can send requests to it.
-However, because there is no API gateway running on your local machine you have to send a more complex request, because you need to mimic the work that is done by the API Gateway.
+However, because there is no API gateway running on your local machine, you have to send a more complex request because you need to mimic the work that is done by the API Gateway.

 ```